Disparate Impact on Group Accuracy of Linearization for Private Inference: Mitigation and Impact on Fairness

 where, with a slight abuse of notation, $\paramslin^{r}$ represents the model parameter before the mitigation, and, $\paramslin^{r}_{mit}$ the parameter of the corresponding linearized model finetuned with our mitigation algorithm.

 \cref{fig:lineplots_accs_datasets_archs_mitigate} illustrates the effect of the mitigation strategy on the UTKFace dataset for both SNL (left) and \gls*{dr} (right) methods, with results segmented by age (top) and race (bottom) labels.
 Negative values indicate accuracy improvements for a group compared to the baseline accuracy of the original model at the same level of ReLU reduction.
-This visualization brings to light two key aspects: First, the mitigation consistently enhances accuracy across all groups and linearization levels tested, with minimal negative effects on majority classes.
+There are two key aspects: First, the mitigation consistently enhances accuracy across all groups and linearization levels tested, with minimal negative effects on majority classes.
 Second, notice how the minority groups improve their relative performance, a trend that is especially evident for \gls*{dr} at higher levels of ReLU linearization.
+Furthermore, there is an observable reduction in gradient norms and an augmentation in the distance to the decision boundary for minority groups under the mitigation approach (see \cref{sec:app_mitigation_gradnorms}).
+These results illustrate the potential for effective mitigations to significantly improve the performance for minority groups without detriment to majority groups, thus substantially reducing the unfairness produced by ReLU linearization.

-Furthermore, as detailed in \cref{sec:app_mitigation_gradnorms}, there's an observable reduction in gradient norms and an augmentation in the distance to the decision boundary for minority groups under the mitigation approach.
-These results are important: they illustrate the potential for effective mitigations to significantly improve the performance of minority groups without detriment to majority groups, thus substantially reducing the unfairness instigated by \gls*{relu} linearization.
+Finally, an ablation study on the impact of the parameter $\mu$ in the mitigation algorithm is presented in \cref{sec:app_mitigation_mu_ablation}.